 After SATS in May, Elm Class takes on one of two special challenges: Project Apprentice or a production!
 During 'Project Apprentice' the class are split into groups and challenged to come up with fundraising ideas.
 Past groups have sold cakes, prepared staff lunches, made fruit smoothies, put on carnival events in school, run lunch-time craft stations, even manufactured their own stress toys and washed cars.
 All profits raised are put towards subsidising our own residential and school trips.
 We also donate to charitry.

 In PE we have sessions with Worcester Warriors, Worcester Cricket Club, Kidderminster Harriers and many more, that supplement our usual lessons.
 We play fun tournaments with local schools when they are available.
 We will have the opportunity to swim in the summer term and always look forward to sports day.

 Keep checking back to our class page as we try to update it throughout the year.

 Please see the links and information below to see what we are learning in Elm Class this half term!

-In Spring 2 half term, we will be covering:
+In Autumn 2 half term, we will be covering:

 Spellings will be set on a Thursday and tested the following Thursday.
 The results of the spelling tests will be sent home via spelling books each week.